-D. ACTIONS WHICH MAY BE TAKEN BY WRITTEN CONSENT.
-Shareholders are not entitled to act by written consent if (i) the action relates to an item of business that is not a proper subject for shareholder action under applicable law, (ii) the request for a record date for such action is received by the corporation during the period commencing one hundred twenty (120) days prior to the first anniversary of the date of the notice of annual meeting for the immediately preceding annual meeting and ending on the earlier of (x) the date of the next annual meeting and (y) thirty (30) calendar days after the first anniversary of the date of the immediately preceding annual meeting, (iii) an identical or substantially similar item (as determined by the Board of Directors in its reasonable determination, which determination shall be conclusive and binding on the corporation and its shareholders, a "Similar Item"), other than the election or removal of directors, was presented at any meeting of shareholders held not more than twelve (12) months before the request for a record date for such action is received by the corporation, (iv) a Similar Item consisting of the election or removal of directors was presented at any meeting of shareholders held not more than ninety (90) days before the request for a record date was received by the corporation (and, for purposes of this clause, the election or removal of directors shall be deemed a "Similar Item" with respect to all items of business involving the election or removal of directors), (v) a Similar Item is included in the corporation's notice as an item of business to be brought before a shareholders meeting that has been called by the time the request for a record date is received by the corporation but not yet held, (vi) the Board of Directors calls an annual or special meeting of shareholders for purposes of presenting a Similar Item or solicits action by written consent of shareholders of a Similar Item pursuant to Section J of this Article XIII or (vii) such record date req of shareholders to take such action are so delivered to the corporation in the manner required by Section G of this Article XII within sixty (60) days of the first date on which a consent is so delivered to the corporation.
+ACTIONS WHICH MAY BE TAKEN BY WRITTEN CONSENT.
+Shareholders are not entitled to act by written consent if (i) the action relates to an item of business that is not a proper subject for shareholder action under applicable law, (ii) the request for a record date for such action is received by the corporation during the period commencing one hundred twenty (120) days prior to the first anniversary of the date of the notice of annual meeting for the immediately preceding annual meeting and ending on the earlier of (x) the date of the next annual meeting and (y) thirty (30) calendar days after the first anniversary of the date of the immediately preceding annual meeting, (iii) an identical or substantially similar item (as determined by the Board of Directors in its reasonable determination, which determination shall be conclusive and binding on the corporation and its shareholders, a "Similar Item"), other than the election or removal of directors, was presented at any meeting of shareholders held not more than twelve (12) months before the request for a record date for such action is received by the corporation, (iv) a Similar Item consisting of the election or removal of directors was presented at any meeting of shareholders held not more than ninety (90) days before the request for a record date was received by the corporation (and, for purposes of this clause, the election or removal of directors shall be deemed a "Similar Item" with respect to all items of business involving the election or removal of directors), (v) a Similar Item is included in the corporation's notice as an item of business to be brought before a shareholders meeting that has been called by the time the request for a record date is received by the corporation but not yet held, (vi) the Board of Directors calls an annual or special meeting of shareholders for purposes of presenting a Similar Item or solicits action by written consent of shareholders of a Similar Item pursuant to Section J of this Article XIII or (vii) such record date request was made in a manner that either did not comply with this Article XIII, the corporation's By-laws or involved a violation of Regulation 14A under the Securities Exchange Act of 1934 or other applicable law.